|Record no.||Notes, topics or text|

-BR is writing about the first paragraph of his article "Government by Propaganda" for the Encyclopaedia Britannica's These Eventful Years.
-BR notes that he's had to add in material that had been in footnotes, especially a reference to Frederick Chamberlin in regard to Cardinal Allen's Administration, and requests that these changes be kept.
+BR writes about the first paragraph of his article "Government by Propaganda" for the Encyclopaedia Britannica's These Eventful Years.
+BR notes that he's had to add in material that had been in footnotes, especially a reference to Frederick Chamberlin in regard to Cardinal Allen's Admonition, and requests that these changes be kept.

 BR sends literature on the BRPF outlining the aims of the organization.
 He requests financial support and suggestions of names of anyone else who might be interested.

-BR sends three copies of his signature because he cannot sign three books in person.
+BR encloses a sheet with three copies of his signature because he cannot sign three books in person.

 BR admires Halfill's opposition to capital punishment and the military machine.

-BR has filled out a card indicating that the topic of his talk on 1938/05/12 at the meeting of the City of London Group of the Peace Pledge Union meeting will me "Can War Stop Fascism?".
-A note has been added to say that a reminder was sent to BR on 1938/05/06 in an unknown hand.
+BR has filled out a card by hand indicating that the topic of his talk on 1938/05/12 at the meeting of the City of London Group of the Peace Pledge Union will be "Can War Stop Fascism?".
+A note was added to say that a reminder was sent to BR on 1938/05/06 in an unknown hand.

 BR sends a photograph of himself at a Committee of 100 demonstration in lieu of a poem.

-BR apologizes for not being able to reply sooner or to accept the invitation, he has been overwhelmed by mail since his release from prison.
+BR apologizes for not being able to reply sooner or to accept the invitation: he has been overwhelmed by mail since his release from prison.
 BR has made a small correction in the wording, replacing "previous to now" with "before now".

 30 Sydney Str SW3